-To minimize damage to seagrass beds from vessel groundings, anchoring, and propeller scarring, a seagrass bed protection zone would be designated along the north shoreline area between Battery Worth and Pensacola Beach.
+To minimize damage to seagrass beds from vessel groundings, anchoring, and propeller scarring, a seagrass bed zone would be designated along the north shoreline area between Battery Worth and Pensacola Beach.

-Cultural resource management efforts would continue to emphasize ongoing stabilization efforts to preserve historic structures within the Fort Pickens historic district as well as the structures associated with the Fort Pickens Ranger Station.
+Cultural resource management efforts would continue to emphasize ongoing stabilization efforts to preserve historic structures within the Fort Pickens Historic District as well as the structures associated with the Fort Pickens Lifesaving Station.
 Operations Support.
-Historic structures within Fort Pickens historic district would continue to be used to support Florida District operations and NPS housing.
-If a storm destroyed the Fort Pickens access road, the primary district office space for Science and Resources Management and Interpretation divisions would be relocated to the Naval Live Oaks Area.
+Historic structures within Fort Pickens Historic District would continue to be used to support Florida District operations and NPS housing.
+If a storm destroyed the Fort Pickens access road, the primary district office space for science and resources management and interpretation divisions would be relocated to the Naval Live Oaks Area.
 Temporary work space/staging area for these groups would be established in historic structures.
-The ranger station function would be relocated from the Fort Pickens Ranger Station into another historic structure closer to the Fort Pickens dock area.
-The Resource and Visitor Protection district office space would be relocated to other Florida units of the national seashore.
+The ranger station function would be relocated from the Fort Pickens Lifesaving Station to another historic structure closer to the Fort Pickens dock area.
+The Resource and Visitor Protection District office space would be relocated to other Florida units of the national seashore.